Bncer/c_server/README.md

 # c_server

-This is C language web server to serve my personal website in trueform.tech
+This is C language web server written in sockets to serve my personal website in [trueform.tech](http://trueform.tech/)

 ## Compilation with Makefile
 ```make```